curtisnlogan/lodestar-project/README.md

 # Lodestar

-A minimalist web app that allows users to log astronomical observations to a database, where scientific data from SIMBAD and Aladin APIs will be added.
+A comprehensive web application for astronomical observation logging with a scientifically useful observation logging system, specialized forms for different celestial object types, and framework for scientific data integration from APIs.

 **Code Institute Bootcamp Capstone Project.
 2025.**